ARTS

 to be there.
 I don’t believe I need someone like myself

 because I've been preparing for this all my life.
-This might sound
+This might

-I love life and dying is part of it.
+because I love life and dying is part of it.

 ARTS